 For many years, I was responsible for the gardens here in Oxford, a role I enjoyed as I love gardening very much.
 I have just relinquished this responsibility, which I hope will give me more time to enjoy looking after the sisters’ garden and also to have time to paint.
 I am very interested in art and have designed some of the community’s cards.
 Another interest is wildlife and I am a member of the Oxford Wildlife Society.

 I joined All Saints Sisters of the Poor in 1991.
 I have had a number of roles in the Community over the years, including guest sister, sacristy work in chapel, novice guardian and Companions sister.
 I was ordained a priest in 2002 and have ministered in a variety of roles in Oxford, including parishes and chaplaincy.
 My most recent ministerial role in Oxford was as an associate chaplain in St John’s Home on our site, specialising in spiritual end of life care.
-I now live in Richmond in London.
-Having spent a year as part of the Richmond Team Ministry of three churches, I now serve across several local parishes and also give spiritual direction.
+I then lived in Richmond in London from 2015.
+Having spent a year as part of the Richmond Team Ministry of three churches, I served across several local parishes and gave spiritual direction.
 My interests include English Literature (which I studied as an undergraduate at Durham University), classical music, singing and Christian art.
+Since March 2022, I have lived in Worthing, West Sussex at Ramsay Hall, community living for retired clergy owned by the Church of England Pensions Board.
+As well as having ministry in the Chapel at Ramsay Hall, I am now a Day Chaplain at Chichester Cathedral.
+I return to Oxford regularly to stay with my Sisters.